inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

 .. image:: /static/training/intermediate/osm/image142.*
    :align: center

-If you understood the previous chapter on XML, you will remember that we used **elements** which have opening tags and closing tags.
+If you understood the previous module on XML, you will remember that we used **elements** which have opening tags and closing tags.
 We will do something similar on the wiki, using special characters to surround the text we want to appear a certain way.